Gothic verbs

 In conjugations, note that stem-final -b- /β/ and -d- /ð/ change spelling and pronunciation to become -f /ɸ/ and -þ /θ/ respectively at the end of a word.
 Stem final -g- /ɣ/ also presumably became /x/, but the spelling does not change.
 Similarly, verb stems ending in -ái-, -áu-, -ē-, -iu-, and -ō- become -aj-, -aw, -ai-, -iw, and -au- respectively, before vowels.
 Expected *áij, *áuw, and *iuw are always simplified into ái, áu, and iu (respectively).

+Voice

+Passive voice

+Gothic retains a morphological passive voice inherited from the Indo-European medio-passive, but only in the present indicative and optative (the past tense uses periphrasis).
+This contrasts a present tense such as gibada ("is being given") with a past tense gibans was* ("was given, has been given").
+In other Germanic languages, there are only rare survivals of the morphological passive, such as Old English hātte ("am called").
+The Gothic infinitive did not indicate active or passive voice and is sometimes employed to translate Greek passive infinitives.

+In the attested corpus of Gothic, passive forms are frequent only in the third person, and for weak verbs, mostly in class 1.
+The periphrastic passive consists of a participle, which agrees with the subject in gender and number, and a helping verb.
+The helping verb varies by aspect: wisan ("to be") creates a stative passive (gibans was*, "was given, has been given"), whereas the verb wairþan ("to become") creates an inchoative passive (gibans warþ, "came to be given, got given").

+Class four weak verbs (infinitive in -nan) are agentless and do not take passive forms; they are used to translate Greek passives, and are sometimes referred to as passive as well, although this is not strictly correct.

 Strong verbs

 Germanic language strong verbs are verbs that change the vowel in the stem to form the past and past participle, rather than add a suffix.
 For an English example, contrast fall-fell-fallen (strong) from fell-felled (weak).

 The following is a table of all the different types and subtypes of strong verbs.

 The "general" stem is used for the present tense, infinitive and imperative.
-The "past 1" stem is used for the past tense indicative singular, and the "past 2" is used for the dual and plural indicative past as well as the past optative past in all numbers.
+The "past 1" stem is used for the past tense indicative singular, and the "past 2" is used for the dual and plural indicative past as well as the optative past in all numbers.